v2sCollections/City-of-Dreams/README.md

 Limited HUD

 - Hides main HUD widgets by default and shows them only on certain events (configurable).
 Adds in-game widget toggle hotkeys and a bunch of optional files to tweak different HUD elements.
-- Journal Notifications Widgets: tweaks widget size and opacity for all kinds of journal and quest notifications, removes notification appearing sound as well (configurable)
+- **Journal Notifications Widgets**: tweaks widget size and opacity for all kinds of journal and quest notifications, removes notification appearing sound as well (configurable)
-- Item Notifications Widgets: tweaks widget size and opacity for all kinds of items receiving notifications (including exp and money)
+- **Item Notifications Widgets**: tweaks widget size and opacity for all kinds of items receiving notifications (including exp and money)
-- Notification Sounds: muting some ingame notifications
+- **Notification Sounds**: muting some ingame notifications
-- Hide Interaction Prompts: options to hide some basic interaction prompts
+- **Hide Interaction Prompts**: options to hide some basic interaction prompts
-- Widgets Remover: a few options to hide some UI widgets
+- **Widgets Remover**: a few options to hide some UI widgets
-- Dialog Widget Resizer: allows to scale dialog widget size, by default scale value set to 1.0 so tweak it as you like
+- **Dialog Widget Resizer**: allows to scale dialog widget size, by default scale value set to 1.0 so tweak it as you like
-- Fix Evolution Icons: fixes wrong icons for Power and Tech weapons used in info popups
+- **Fix Evolution Icons**: fixes wrong icons for Power and Tech weapons used in info popups
-- No Marker Pulse: disables pulse animation for tracked markers
+- **No Marker Pulse**: disables pulse animation for tracked markers
-- Enemy Highlighting: if enabled then enemy highlight effect will be visible only for non-friendly NPCs under Ping effect
+- **Enemy Highlighting**: if enabled then enemy highlight effect will be visible only for non-friendly NPCs under Ping effect
-- Objects Coloring: allows to change or remove fill and outline glow coloring for different object categories (friendly and hostile NPCs, hackable devices, distractions etc.)
+- **Objects Coloring:** allows to change or remove fill and outline glow coloring for different object categories (friendly and hostile NPCs, hackable devices, distractions etc.)

 Inventory